steadybit/discovery-kit/docs/discovery-api.md

 ## Discovery Description

-An discovery description is required for each discovery.
+A discovery description is required for each discovery.
 The HTTP endpoint serving the description is discovered through the index endpoint.

-Discovery descriptions expose information about the endpoint, the callInterval and an optional restriction where to run the discovery.
+Discovery descriptions expose information about the endpoint, the call interval and an optional restriction where to run the discovery.

 ### restrictTo

-Keep in mind, that the discovery will be executed on all agents, where the endpoints are configured.
-If you apply the endpoint configuration to a k8s daemonset for example, you may have multiple instances fetching the same target data.
-This will lead to duplicate targets in the platform, cause each target also includes the agent-id to determine its uniqueness.
-The `restrictTo`-attribute can be helpful.
-Currently there are two values supported.
+Remember that the discoveries will be executed on all agents where the endpoints are configured.
+For example, if you apply the endpoint configuration to a Kubernetes daemonset, you may have multiple instances fetching the same target data.
+This could lead to duplicate targets in the platform (technically, each target's unique ID includes the agent ID).
+The `restrictTo`-attribute helps restrict the discovery execution to specific contexts.
+Currently, there are two supported values.

 - `ANY`, the default, will run the discovery on every agent
-- `LEADER`, will only call the discovery on from a single pod in your cluster - the current leader.
+- `LEADER`, will only call the discovery from a single Kubernetes pod in your cluster - the current leader.

 ### Example